gfeiden/MagneticUpperSco/README.md

 are weakly influenced by the presence of magnetic fields with those whose structures are strongly influenced by magnetic fields.
-The models suggest this region is characterized by stars with rapidly thinning outer convective envelopes where the radiative core mass is greater than 80% of the total stellar mass.
+The models suggest this region is characterized by stars with rapidly thinning outer convective envelopes where the radiative core mass is greater than 75% of the total stellar mass.
 Furthermore, depletion of lithium predicted from magnetic models appears in better agreement with observed lithium equivalent widths than predictions from non-magnetic models.
 These results suggest that magnetic inhibition of convection plays an important role in the early evolution of low-mass stars and that it may be responsible for noted age discrepancies in young stellar populations.

-Submitted: 21 Oct 2016; Re-submitted: 27 Apr 2016
+Submitted: 21 Oct 2016; Accepted: 27 Jun 2016

 ## Reference

-The manuscript is under review with Astronomy & Astrophysics, but a pre-print may be downloaded from the arXiv/astro-ph.
+The manuscript has been nominally accepted to Astronomy & Astrophysics.
+A pre-print may be downloaded from the [arXiv/astro-ph](http://arxiv.org/abs/1604.08036).